katehu/katehu.github.io/publications.md

 - develop and implement cost-effective, bias-reducing study designs with new technologies
 - develop analysis tools, models, thinking frameworks, and theoretical tools for researchers interested in using such study designs
 Applied research interest: environmental protection, precision agriculture, and public health<br>

-<small> Publication are grouped by topics.
+<small> Publications are grouped by topics.
 Papers written for dual purposes appear under two categories<small>

 ## Methods